uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/ormtr_scratchpad_size.rst

-      exec_queue
+      queue
-         The queue where the routine should be executed.
+         Device queue where calculations by :ref:`onemkl_lapack_ormtr` function will be performed.

       left_right